lite-xl/lite-xl/README.md

 ### Building

-To build Lite XL, you can use `scripts/build.sh` to set up Lite XL and builds it.
+You can use `scripts/build.sh` to set up Lite XL and build it.

 ```sh
 $ bash build.sh --help